nilesr/numix-plymouth-theme/readme.md

-Numix Plymouth
+Bedrock Linux Plymouth
 ==============

-A Numix theme for Plymouth
+A Bedrock Linux theme for Plymouth